Sri Lanka Transport Board: Intercity routes

-SLTB also serves many intercity routes.
-These routes connect many of the major population centres in the country.

-As of January 2012, SLTB is the only bus operator on the Southern Expressway.
-It uses modern Lanka Ashok Leyland buses on the expressway to connect Galle with Maharagama.
-The buses operate every two hours.

-As of 2013, the SLTB has started operating on the Katunayake Expressway providing access for people from Negombo, Katunayake, Puttalam, etc. to maintain access within 20 minutes.

 Fleet

-Most of the fleet consists of buses from Ashok Leyland, Dennis, Volvo, Yutong, Tata, Mitsubishi and Isuzu.
+Most of the fleet consists of buses from Ashok Leyland, Dennis, Volvo, Yutong, Tata Motors, Mitsubishi and Isuzu.

-The SLTB is currently expanding its fleet, by ordering new buses from Volvo.
-The buses ordered have modern facilities, including low-floor design and air-conditioning.
+As of 2011, SLTB is expanding its fleet, by ordering new buses from Volvo with a low-floor design and air-conditioning.
 In July 2011, trial runs began in Colombo to gauge passengers' response to the new buses.

 Livery

 Most SLTB buses have a red livery and are easily recognisable.

 Past liveries

 The CTB originally painted its buses red and blue.
-The second-hand London Transport buses, which were the backbone of the fleet, just needed to be half-painted in blue, saving on costs.
-When aluminium bus bodies became the norm, large areas of the surface were left unpainted, with just red front and back and blue strips down the side, in order to save money.
+The second-hand London Transport buses, which were the backbone of the fleet, just needed to be half-painted in blue, saving money.
+When aluminium bus bodies became the norm, large areas of the surface were left unpainted, with just red front and back and blue strips down the side, in order to further save money.

 Logo

-The Logo was originally a blue oval with the words 'CTB' and the equivalents in Sinhala and Tamil painted on it in red.
+The Logo was originally a blue oval with CTB and its equivalents in Sinhala and Tamil painted on it in red.
 From 1970 this was replaced by an oval with a lion rampant or on field azure.

-The present SLTB logo returns to the 1970s symbols, but with 'SLTB' instead of 'CTB' in Roman lettering, with 'Sri' added to the Sinhala script and no change in the Tamil script.
+The present SLTB logo is the same, except has 'SLTB' instead of 'CTB' in Roman lettering, with 'Sri' added to the Sinhala script and no change in the Tamil script.